dmitriyshub/ocp-kdump/docs/CRASH_TOOL_README.md

 ## Identify the Root Cause

-Correlate the data from the crash tool, dmesg, and any other logs.
+Correlate the data from the crash tool and dmesg logs.
 Typical causes might include:

 - Kernel Panics often caused by hardware failures, driver issues, or bugs in the kernel